sftpgo/docs/docs/tutorials/eventmanager-icap.md

 ## Step 2: Configure File Pattern Filters

-To prevent users from seeing or accessing temporary upload files during scanning, configure a file pattern filter.
+Without a file pattern filter, the temporary upload file appears in directory listings and can be downloaded or deleted, by the uploader and by every user who reaches the directory, while the scan runs.
+Configure a file pattern filter to hide it.
 This can be set per-user or, more conveniently, on a **group** that all users belong to.

 In the user or group settings, add a file pattern filter: